MCJack123/craftos-efi/README.md

 FS0:
 CraftOS
 ```
-This is done automatically in the image file in the releases/
+This is done automatically in the image file in the releases.